thenewdarling/CurseOfStrahd/Session Recaps/Session 30.md

 - Jeremiah's Ranger training tells him someone is following behind them.
 - Arabelle casts *Speak with Animals* and asks a squirrel to go and find out what is happening.
 - Rahadin finally works out someone is following them.
 "Show yourself."
 - A man tells everyone to drop their weapons.
-We do, Rahadin doesn't.
+We do.
+Rahadin doesn't.
-- The man drops some kind of magical darkness on the field, and we see a glint of [[Ireena]], who appears with a gleaming sword and tells us to run!
+- The man drops some kind of magical darkness on the surroundings, and we see a glint of [[Ireena]], who appears with a gleaming sword and tells us to run!
-- We run, but Jeremiah stops to try and cut Rahadin's bag with the vial of blood, and as a result he's too slow.
+- We run, but Jeremiah stops to try and cut Rahadin's bag (in order to retrieve the vial of blood).
+As a result he's too slow to keep up with the others.
 There is some kind of oak tree with a portal in it that Ireena rushes us all into.
 - Ireena says to him quickly, "I'm sorry", and closes the portal on him, blocking both him and Rahadin off from the rest of the party.

 **The party ends the session with [[Magda]] on 31 HP, [[Jeremiah]] on 7 HP, [[Arlo]] on 31 HP, and [[Arabelle]] on 21 HP.
 (May be off as we took many short rests.)**